gregsexton/gitv/README.markdown

 #Readme

-Currently this is a stable beta release of this plugin.
+Currently this is a v1.0 release of this plugin.
 Please help me find and remove any bugs by adding any problems you have to the issues tracker of this repository.
 Suggestions, pull requests and patches are also all very welcome.

 ##Introduction